 - Technical SEO and UX

 Make sure your site is technically optimized for speed, mobile-friendliness and has a clear URL structure.
-The implement on-page SEO practices like using headings tags, alt texts, and internal links.
+The implement on-page SEO practices like using the right URL structures, headings tags, alt texts, and internal links.
 Ensure that your site is easy to navigate and provides a great user experience, menus, contact us pages, etc.

-You can also use Google Search Console to identify potential indexing issues.
+You should also use Google Search Console to identify potential indexing issues.

 Time for SEO to Work

-The SEO community generally agrees on average that it takes 4 to 6 months for noticeable improvements in a website’s ranking and traffic.
+The SEO community generally agrees that it takes 4 to 6 months on average for noticeable improvements in a website’s keyword rankings and organic traffic.
 This may correlate to the notion of a “Google sandbox”.

 To second this, Ahrefs conducted a study on over 2 million keywords.
 They found that only 5.7% of newly published pages make it to the top 10 results on Google in one year.